Who cares that you don’t have the right credentials?

 There’s an even bigger danger.

-Unless you’re in the deadlines business like I am, there is also a good chance that if you put that writing assignment away, you might not come back to it.
+Unless you’re in the deadlines business like I am, there is also a good chance that if you put that writing project away, you might not come back to it.
 Ever.

 Stop with the Point-A-to-Point-B thinking.
 Be more abstract.